Heroes-Global/Uber-Coding-Challenge-1/README.md

 --------
 * Put dataset in to Database, have a nightly script that gets new data from the dataset
 * Testing
+* Fix the rate limit bug when placing movie locations on the Google Map.
 * If there was more time I would really love to add a feature that shows what other people have recently searched for (movies, directors, etc).
 I would use Socket.io to do this, and just keep a small list (3-5 searches) that get displayed to everyone using the app, and gets updated in real-time whenever somebody makes a new search.

 ### Installation